Jammy2211/PyAutoLens/docs/overview/overview_8_groups.rst

 Model via JSON
 --------------

 We now compose the lens model.
-For groups there could be many hundreds of galaxies in the model.
+For groups there could be many hundreds of galaxy_list in the model.
 Whereas previous examples explicitly wrote the model out via Python code, for group modeling we opt to write the model in .json files, which is loaded as follows: